XiuYnah/Minecraft-Revamp/README.md

 # Minecraft-Revamp
-A project for minecraft revamp
+A project for minecraft server revamp.